andybridger/andybridger.github.io/_posts/2022-03-30-The-impact-of-China's-economic-sanctions-on-Australian-exports.md.md

 You can also embed a lot of stuff, for example from YouTube, using the `embed.html` include.

-{% include embed.html url="https://github.com/andybridger/econpolicy/blob/main/econpolicy/policy_presentation.pdf" %}
+{% include embed.pdf url="https://github.com/andybridger/econpolicy/blob/main/econpolicy/policy_presentation.pdf" %}